flattenthecurve/guide/README.md

 If you want to help, we need these roles:

+# Request or suggest an update or change

+English content is here: https://github.com/flattenthecurve/guide/tree/master/_content/en

+There is a folder for each topic and a file for each section.
+Instructions on how to edit content and request the change can be found here: https://help.github.com/en/github/managing-files-in-a-repository/editing-files-in-another-users-repository.

+Before submitting a change request, please check here to make sure that the same request has not yet been done: https://github.com/flattenthecurve/guide/pulls

+When changing the content significantly, please include a comment with a link to a trusted source or a justification for the change request.

+The reviewers team will do their best to take a look, confirm that the updated content is ok and push it to the live site.

 # Scientific reviewers
 All languages are needed here, but english will be needed for coordination.
 Domain expertise is key: public health, MD, virology, immunology, epidemiology, etc.